Margaret Hayes Grazier: Biography

-Margaret Hayes Grazier was born an only child to parents Warren Chauncey Hayes and Rosetta Ernestine (Bankwitz) Hayes on December 19, 1916 in Denver, Colorado.
+Margaret Hayes Grazier was born an only child to parents Warren Chauncey Hayes and Rosetta Ernestine (Bankwitz) Hayes on December 19, 1916, in Denver, Colorado.
 Grazier's main area of expertise was in school librarianship and she worked in this arena in Colorado, Illinois and Michigan.
 She met librarian Robert Grazier (her eventual husband) during her years at the University of Chicago.
 They married on July 27, 1956, after they both had relocated to Michigan.
 Grazier had one stepson, Michael, from her husband's previous relationship.
-The two were married for 42 years, until Grazier died of cancer in Detroit, Michigan on July 9, 1999.
+The two were married for 42 years, until Grazier died of cancer in Detroit, Michigan, on July 9, 1999.
 She was 82 years old.

 Early career

 Grazier's career began in her home state of Colorado where she obtained her B.A. degree from the University of Northern Colorado in 1937.
-She continued on with her education the following year earning a Diploma in Library Science from the University of Denver (1938) followed by completing her M.A. degree in Education from the University of Northern Colorado in 1941.
-While she was working on her master's degree, and for a year after she finished (from 1939–1942), Grazier also worked as the librarian and supervisor of school libraries in Greeley, Colorado.
+She continued on with her education the following year earning a Diploma in Library Science from the University of Denver (1938) followed by completing her M.A. degree in education from the University of Northern Colorado in 1941.
+While she was working on her master's degree, and for a year after she finished (from 1939 to 1942), Grazier also worked as the librarian and supervisor of school libraries in Greeley, Colorado.
 After leaving Greeley in 1942, Grazier moved to Illinois where she became the high school librarian for Lake Forest High School where she remained until 1945.
 She then took a position at the W.K.
-Kellogg Foundation in Battle Creek, Michigan as a temporary library consultant, until she eventually ended back up at the University of Denver in 1946.
+Kellogg Foundation in Battle Creek, Michigan, as a temporary library consultant, until she eventually ended back up at the University of Denver in 1946.
 There she worked as an administrator and reference librarian in the Public Services Division at the university until 1948 when she became an assistant professor there.

 In 1952 she moved, this time to further her education at the University of Chicago.
 There she began her Ph.D. work at their Graduate Library School.
 Grazier never completed her doctoral studies at the university but she did work her way up from a visiting lecturer to an assistant professor at the University of Chicago.